 Do you want to learn how to improve your writing skills and start a blog in English?

-As English is not my first language, writing in English is the thing I’m most insecure about when I work on my blog.
-While I know I have great stuff to share, sharing your blog with the world in English is something else.
+As a non-native English speaker, writing in English is the thing I’m most insecure about when I work on my blog.
+While I know I have great stuff to share, sharing my thoughts with the world in English is quite challenging for me.

-I do blog in my native language, Dutch, as well.
-But my English posts attract way more visitors!
+I also blog in my native language, Dutch.
+But, my English posts attract way more visitors!
 Why?
-For the simple reason, more people on this planet can read them. 😊 The Netherlands is a small country.
-So, If I’d be blogging only in Dutch, I’d miss out on many opportunities and visitors.
+For the simple reason, more people on this planet can read them. 😊 The Netherlands is just a small country.
+So, If I’d be only blogging in Dutch, I’d miss out on many opportunities and visitors.
 That’s why I decided to blog in English and that’s why I created a multilingual website.

 I never had this problem with speaking or reading in English.
 This is why I needed to find ways to improve my English writing skills fast.
 I wanted to become a part of the worldwide blogging community, too!